Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 Sherry and mushrooms give this low-fat white sauce a rich flavor.
 It's excellent on chicken and vegetables.

-This is a light version of traditional shrimp salad (without mayo) and is filling enough to be served as an entree.
+This light version of shrimp salad has no mayo in it.
+But it's filling enough to be served as an entree.

 This is a Mediterranean twist on a Southern favorite.

-In ceviche, raw fish or shellfish are cooked (cured) without heat in acidic citrus juices and seasoned with herbs and spices.
+In this dish, raw fish or shellfish are cooked without heat in acidic citrus juices and seasoned with herbs and spices.

 This recipe calls for fresh tarragon and rosemary, but you can substitute dried instead.
 Or try fresh cilantro and lime juice.